J-E-J-S/pyminer/README.md

 pyminer polymerase -kw ['inhibitor', 'rna', 'promoter'] -l 100
 ```
 ### Output:
-A .csv will be created in the current working directory storing paper  \n
+A .csv will be created in the current working directory storing paper
 with: Date, Title, Score, Keywords.
-Papers will ranked by their \n
+Papers will ranked by their
 score which is the sum of keyword appearances in the main text.